ga-group/comcat/tree+def.md

     - #### 305020  Glass
       Non-crystalline, often transparent amorphous solid.
     - #### 305030  Intermetallics
+      Intermetallics are metallic alloys that form ordered solid-state compounds between two or more metallic elements.
       - #### 30503010  Ferrosilicon
+        Alloy of iron and silicon with a typical silicon content by weight of 15%-90%.
       - #### 30503020  Manganese Silicide
+        Alloy of manganese and silicon.
   - #### 3060  Organic Compounds
     Compounds that contain at least one carbon atom, excluding the exceptions made for inorganic compounds.
     - #### 306010  Polymers
       Macromolecules composed of many repeating units.
       - #### 30601010  Polyvinyl Chloride  (PVC)
-        Polyvinyl chloride.
+        Polymer made up of vinyl chloride monomers (VCM).
       - #### 30601020  Polyethylene  (PE)
-        Polyethylene or polythene.
+        Polymer made up of ethylene monomers (ethene).
       - #### 30601025  Polyethylene Terephthalate  (PET)
+        Thermoplastic polymer resin of the polyester family, formula (C10H8O4)n.
       - #### 30601030  Polypropylene  (PP)
-        Polypropylene or polypropene.
+        Polymer made up of propylene monomers (propene).
       - #### 30601040  Polystyrene  (PS)
-        Polystyrene.
+        Polymer made up of styrene monomers, formula (C8H8)n.
     - #### 306020  Benzenoids
       Aromatic compounds containing one or more benzene rings.
       - #### 30602010  Benzene
+        Compound of six carbon atoms joined in a planar ring with one hydrogen atom attached to each, formula C6H6.
       - #### 30602015  Naphthalene
+        Fusion of two benzene rings, formula C10H8.

-      - #### 30602017  Styrene
+      - #### 30602017  Styrene  (Ethenylbenzene, Phenylethene)
+        Derivative of benzene bearing a vinyl functional group (ethylene, ethene) at one position, formula C6H5CH=CH2.
       - #### 30602020  Paraxylene  (p-Xylene)
-        Aromatic compounds that contain a p-xylene moiety, which is a monocyclic benzene carrying exactly two methyl groups at the 1- and 4-positions.
+        Derivative of benzene bearing two methyl groups at the 1- and 4-positions.
       - #### 30602030  Terephthalic Acid  (PTA)
-        Compounds containing a benzene ring bearing a carboxylic acid group at ring carbon atoms 1 and 4.
+        Derivative of benzene bearing a carboxylic acid group at the 1- and 4-positions.
     - #### 306030  Alkanols and Polyols
+      Compounds that carry at least one hydroxyl functional group (bOH) bound to a saturated carbon atom.
       - #### 30603010  Methanol
         Methanol or methyl alcohol.
       - #### 30603020  Ethanol
         Ethanol or ethyl alcohol.
       - #### 30603025  Ethylene Glycol
+        Ethane-1,2-diol, formula (CH2OH)2.
       - #### 30603030  Propanol
+        Propanol or propyl alcohol.
       - #### 30603040  Butanol
+        Butanol or butyl alcohol.
   - #### 3070  Fertilizer
     Substances providing nutrients to plants.
     - #### 307010  Urea  (Carbamide)